 This is probably because CMake has found the wrong convert program.
 Windows is installed with a program named convert in %SYSTEMROOT%\system32.
 This convert program is used to change the filesystem type on a hard drive.
 Since the windows convert is in a system binary directory, it is usually found in the path before the installed ImageMagick convert program.
 (Don't get me started about the logic behind this.)
 Make sure that the IMAGEMAGICK_CONVERT CMake variable is pointing to the correct convert program.
-Recent versions of UseLA-TEX.cmake should give a specific warning about this with instructions on how to fix it.
+Or better yet, make sure you have ImageMagick 7.0 or higher and use the magick program instead of convert.
+Recent versions of UseLATEX.cmake should give a specific warning about this with instructions on how to fix it.